BushraDemyati/Load-Path-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/6181bc07-198c-4222-854d-94838501d03e)

-Moreover, the variation of the U* index values along the load path (the unifromity condition) is also calculated in the codes.
+Moreover, the variation of the U* index values along the load path (the uniformity condition) is also calculated in the codes.
 An example of that is shown below:

 ![image](https://github.com/user-attachments/assets/9ecd5d06-323c-4661-9daa-0fd1752193ac)